-The Indian Independence Movement was that blazing and overspreading a domain, which had greatly provided impetus and boost to such literary organisations in India to write and popularise for a beneficial social cause, precisely for the welfare of the 'natives'.
-The Indian subcontinent, under the domination and authority of the Britishers, had given birth to a historic era of 200 years, which had witnessed the proliferation of an overwhelming number of freedom fighters and writers and authors, who were born for the sole cause of getting their country freed from English clutches.
-As such, besides the talented bunch of gentlemen who had sworn them as Indian nationalists - men who conceived that the sword was mightier than the pen, pre-Independent India also possessed that bunch of men who had conceived that the pen too was mightier than the sword.
-Such writers and authors, all of whom who were united for the cause of Indian freedom and swaraj, had truly given life to memorable authorships and books, which are still highlighted for re-viewing a glorious India.
-And in this Indian Freedom Movement context, the Indian literary organisations had assisted immensely.
-Leaving out the famed and the illustrious writers from every Indian language, the anonymous writers, who perhaps would forever have had lost in the dust of times, were successful to come together in a common platform through the efficient functioning of such literary organisations of India.
-Indeed, Bengal and its birth of an Indian renaissance had topped in the chart of establishing such literary organisations to promote in the cry of resistance against the oppressing Britishers to crush such merciless men by the valour of literature and its organisational native power.
+The Indian Independence Movement was that blazing domain which had greatly provided impetus and boost to such literary organisations in India to write and popularise for a beneficial social cause, precisely for the welfare of the 'natives'.
+The Indian subcontinent, under the domination and authority of the British, had given birth to a historic era of 200 years, which had witnessed the proliferation of an overwhelming number of freedom fighters and writers and authors, who were born for the sole cause of getting their country freed from English clutches.
+Consequently, besides the talented gentlemen who had sworn them as Indian nationalists: men who conceived that the sword was mightier than the pen, pre-Independent India also possessed that bunch of men who had conceived that the pen too was mightier than the sword.
+Such authors, all of whom were united for the cause of Indian freedom and 'Swaraj', had truly given life to memorable authorships and books, which are still highlighted for re-viewing a glorious India.
+In this Indian freedom movement context, the Indian literary organisations had assisted immensely.

 The numerous Indian literary organisations have valued the precious culture and literature of the nation and also do organise several motivating programmes to promote the heritage of India through pen and paper.
-Some of the sophisticated and classy literary organisations in India from the every present do comprise names like - Academy of Indo-Asian Literature from New Delhi; Chetna Literary Group from Mangalore; Gujarat Dalit Sahitya Academy from Ahmedabad; Indian Society of Authors from New Delhi; International Poetry Society of Kolkata, India from Kolkata; Michael Madhusudan Academy from Kolkata; Madpur Sahitya Parishad from West Bengal; United Writers Association from Chennai; Sahitya Sanskruti Sansad from Orissa; The Home of Letters from Bhubaneshwar; World Literary Organization from Agartala and, Writers Club International from Chandigarh.
+Some of the sophisticated and classy literary organisations in India from the every present do comprise names like - Academy of Indo-Asian Literature from New Delhi, Chetna Literary Group from Mangalore, Gujarat Dalit Sahitya Academy from Ahmedabad, Indian Society of Authors from New Delhi, International Poetry Society of Kolkata, Michael Madhusudan Academy from Kolkata; Madpur Sahitya Parishad from West Bengal, United Writers Association from Chennai, Sahitya Sanskruti Sansad from Odisha, The Home of Letters from Bhubaneshwar, World Literary Organization from Agartala and, Writers Club International from Chandigarh.